Identifiability Challenges in Sparse Linear Ordinary Differential Equations: System-level unidentifiability

 We have $P(\{S(\omega) = S\}) = p^{|S|}(1-p)^{\dim^2 - |S|}$ and conditionally on $S(\omega)=S$, $A(\omega)$ is a vector of $|S|$ continuous random variables $(X_{ij})_{(i,j)\in S}$ that is absolutely continuous with respect to the Lebesgue measure on $\bR^{|S|}$.
 The matrix $A$ has a repeated nonzero eigenvalue if there exists an eigenvalue $\lambda \neq 0$ of algebraic multiplicity at least 2, i.e., $\det(A-\lambda I)=0$ and $\frac{d}{d\lambda} \det(A-\lambda I)=0$.
 These conditions define a nontrivial algebraic subset in $\bR^{\dim \times \dim}$, imposing polynomial equations on these $|S|$ nonzero entries.
 These polynomials vanish only on a measure-zero subset of $\bR^{|S|}$ (since the polynomials are not identically zero).
 Thus, $P(E_S) = 0$.
 And by the union bound,

-The second statement follows since the two events characterize having \emph{some} repeated eigenvalue and \emph{zero} being a repeated eigenvalue, respectively. \end{proof} With these preliminaries, we find the following lower bound. \begin{restatable}{lemma}{lemmabound} A sparse-continuous random matrix with sparsity $p$ is globally not identifiable with probability at least $1 - (1-p^{\dim})^{\dim}-\dim p^{\dim}(1-p^{\dim})^{\dim -1}$ for $\dim \ge 2$ (and $p$ for $\dim = 1$). \end{restatable} The proof of this lemma can be found in \cref{sec:app:theory}.
-This bound is driven by the presence of zero rows/columns.
-These correspond to sink or source nodes in the corresponding adjacency graph, which are typically frequent in sparse graphs and dominate the probability of rank deficiency compared to events that require repeated rows/columns with identical zero patterns that are not all zero.
-We also provide a sharp threshold on the dimension $n$ and sparsity level $p$ for global unidentifiability in the following lemma. \begin{restatable}[sharp threshold for global unidentifiablity]{lemma}{lemmasharpbound} Let $A$ be a sparse-continuous matrix with $n$-dependent sparsity level $p(n)$.
-Then, for $p_c(n)=1 - \tfrac{\ln(n)}{n}$ and any function $\omega(n)\to\infty$ we have the if $p(n)=p_c(n)+\tfrac{\omega(n)}{n}$, then $P(\rank(A) \le n-2) \to 1$ for $n\to \infty$ and if $p(n)=p_c(n)-\tfrac{\omega(n)}{n}$, then $P(\rank(A) \le n-2) \to 0$ for $n\to \infty$.
-That is, there is a threshold at $p=\ln(n)/n$ decisive for whether $A$ is asymptotically globally unidentifiable with high probability or not. \end{restatable} The proof can be found in \cref{sec:app:theory}.
-This is consistent with known results on Bernoulli matrices (e.g., \citealp{frieze2015introduction,basak2021sharp}) where there exists a similar sharp transition at $p=1-\ln(n)/ n$ for the probability of singularity.
-Our proof extends the same threshold to two-fold rank deficiency in sparse-continuous matrices and thus to global unidentifiability.
+The second statement follows since the two events characterize having \emph{some} repeated eigenvalue and \emph{zero} being a repeated eigenvalue, respectively. \end{proof} With these preliminaries, we find the following lower bound. \begin{restatable}{lemma}{lemmabound} A sparse-continuous random matrix with sparsity $p$ is globally not identifiable with probability at least $1 - (1-p^{\dim})^{\dim}-\dim p^{\dim}(1-p^{\dim})^{\dim -1}$ for $\dim \ge 2$ (and $p$ for $\dim = 1$). \end{restatable} The proof we provide in \cref{sec:app:theory} is driven by the presence of zero rows/columns.
+These correspond to sink or source nodes in the corresponding adjacency graph, which are typically frequent in sparse graphs and dominate the probability of rank deficiency.
+However, neither zero rows/columns nor an iid Bernoulli sparsity structure are required.
+In \cref{lem:general-pattern-lower-bound} we prove a non-zero lower bound for more general sparsity patterns that also allow for different degree distributions (e.g., accommodating hubs) and also empirically study a sparsity model that excludes zero rows/columns in \cref{app:extension-to-further-matrix-models}.